The fourth moment of Dirichlet $L$-functions at the central value: The -function

 with $\chi'_0$ being the principal character modulo $a_1b_1$ and

 If $\lambda\neq 0$, then $\mathcal{D}_{q}$ has simple poles at $s=1$ and $s=1+\lambda$ with respective residues

 \end{proposition}

 \begin{proof} Note that a replacement of $q$ with $q^*$ does not affect the functional equation, as well as the two residues.
-Thus, it is sufficient to prove the proposition for square-free $q$, which always holds in our following proof.
-We first express the coprime conditions in the sum of the $\mathcal{D}_q$-function in terms of multiplicative characters with \eqref{eqcoprimechi}, then
+Thus, it is sufficient to prove the proposition for square-free $q$, a convention that holds through the proof.
+By expressing the coprime conditions in terms of multiplicative characters with \eqref{eqcoprimechi}, we have

 where $\chi_0$ is the principal character modulo $q$.
 We apply the functional equation \eqref{eqfeqD} to the generalized Estermann $D$-function.
-Then it follows
+It follows that

 with